fate2013/actor/README.md

 wakes: [March{uid:78, mid:110, type:attack, state:marching, (41, 47), due:2014-09-28 08:17:11 +0000 UTC} March{uid:78, mid:110, type:attack, state:marching, (41, 47), due:2014-09-28 08:17:11 +0000 UTC} March{uid:78, mid:110, type:attack, state:marching, (41, 47), due:2014-09-28 08:17:11 +0000 UTC} March{uid:78, mid:110, type:attack, state:marching, (41, 47), due:2014-09-28 08:17:11 +0000 UTC}]

 PDDL

+### TODO
+*   simulate mysql shutdown
+    - done! golang mysql driver with breaker will handle this
+*   WHERE UNIX_TIMESTAMP(time_end) index hit
+    - need to optimize DB index
+*   worker throttle
+    - we can't have toooo many callbacks concurrently, use channel for throttle, easy...
+*   FlightKey
+    - Job flight is Job row or (uid, jobId)?
+    - what if call back a Job but next wakeup turn the job status changed?
+*   merge Job and March for a given player due time same into 1 callback
+    - e,g. a HealTroop Job and attachee march arrives at the same time, which first run?
+    - do we really need this?
+    - maybe we dont care about this if we lock player correctly
+*   handles NULL column
+    - march.type done if it's NULL, what about others?
+    - maybe we should let DB handle this
+    - but mysql enum datatype can't handle this automatically